jpaulm/gofbp/README.md

 This repo holds the beginning of an FBP implementation in Go

-*Warning!
-As of 30 Sept., 2021, this release is a bit buggy - please do not use for now!*
+*As of 30 Sept., 2021, all test cases working, except for detection_test.go*

 Features include: